My new Valravn Munnin 8

 and a light comparison between it and my Strandberg Prog NX 7

-Last edited 9 months ago Β· 6 min read
+Published over 1 year ago Β· Last edited over 1 year ago Β· 6 min read

 I've always been very into guitars since I started playing at the age at 11, but during my early adult years I was way too busy working into building a career in software and building my life.
 Since 2022, I've decided to step up and get to play more often again and try different modern guitars and tones (because now I can).